AleixMT/AleixMT/README.md

 <!-- User status -->
 - 🔭 I’m currently working on [a web application to manage experimental chemistry data life cycle at ICIQ](https://github.com/AleixMT/eChempad)
-- 🌱 I’m currently learning **Spring Boot & DevOps technology: Ansible, docker & kubernetes**
+- 🌱 I’m currently learning **Spring Boot & DevOps technology: Ansible, Docker & Kubernetes**
 - 👯 I’m looking to collaborate on [a bash project to automate customizations and installations](https://github.com/AleixMT/Linux-Auto-Customizer)
 - 🤝 I’m looking for help with [the second phase of the progM programmer from Garlic OS (CS-URV: ESO)](https://github.com/AleixMT/GarlicOS)
-- 👨‍💻 All of my projects are available at (not finished)) [https://aleixmt.github.io/](https://aleixmt.github.io/)
+- 👨‍💻 All of my projects are available at [https://aleixmt.github.io/](https://aleixmt.github.io/) (not finished)
-- 📝 I regularly ask and answer questions on Stack Overflow [https://stackoverflow.com/users/7733017/aleix-marin%c3%a9](https://stackoverflow.com/users/7733017/aleix-marin%c3%a9)
+- 📝 I regularly ask and answer questions on [Stack Overflow](https://stackoverflow.com/users/7733017/aleix-marin%c3%a9)
-- 💬 Ask me about **bash, paralelization, application design**
+- 💬 Ask me about **bash, paralelization or application design**.
-- 📫 How to reach me **aleixaretra@gmail.com**
+- 📫 How to reach me **[aleix.marine@gmail.com](aleixaretra@gmail.com)**
-- 📄 Know about my experiences (LinkedIn) [https://www.linkedin.com/in/aleix-marin%C3%A9-083672122/](https://www.linkedin.com/in/aleix-marin%C3%A9-083672122/)
+- 📄 Know about my experiences in [LinkedIn](https://www.linkedin.com/in/aleix-marin%C3%A9-083672122/)
 - ⚡ Fun fact **Hackerman from Kung Fury is the mastermind of Elliot Alderson from Mr. Robot**

 <!-- Social media -->